What Causes Climate Change?

 - Carbon Pollution from Power Plants

 In 2015, the U.S. Environmental Protection Agency (EPA) adopted the Clean Power Plan, the first-ever national plan to reduce carbon pollution from power plants—one of the single largest sources.
-Under the Clean Power Plan, the U.S. would cut carbon pollution by 30 percent from 2005 levels by 2030.
-Unfortunately, the Clean Power Plan has been caught up in litigation and is currently on hold.
+Under the Clean Power Plan, the U.S. would have cut carbon pollution by 30 percent from 2005 levels by 2030.
+Unfortunately, in 2019 EPA repealed the Clean Power Plan, replacing it with the Affordable Clean Energy Rule (ACE) that set very limited steps to reduce carbon dioxide emissions from electric utilities.
+That rule is currently facing legal challenges in court.
 Nevertheless, many states across the country have continued progress by adopting plans to reduce their own carbon emissions.

 - Methane Emissions from Oil and Gas Extraction and Processing